 - Use Bullet lists if all items are equal value.

-Images and Graphics (including Graphs, Maps, & Shapes)
+Make Images and Graphics (including Graphs, Maps, and Shapes) Accessible

 Provide alternative text descriptions (alt text) for images and graphics.